kallaballa/Poppy/README.md

 You could enable the gui (--gui) and play with the tolerance and maybe a little with contour sensitivity (--contour) and watch how it effects the algorithm.
-You probably shouldn't waste much time on the contour sensitivity parameter because it has little or even detrimental effect, which makes it virtually obsolete and it will be removed in the near future.
+Anyway, you probably shouldn't waste much time on the contour sensitivity parameter because it has little or even detrimental effect, which makes it virtually obsolete and it will be removed in the near future.
-The key point limit (--maxkey) is useful for large images with lots of features which could easily yield too many keypoints for a particular machine. e.g. embedded systems.
+The key point limit (--maxkey) is useful for large images with lots of features which could easily yield too many keypoints for a particular system. e.g. embedded systems.
 Please note that the feature extractor generates a larger number of key points than defined by this limit and only decides to retain that number in the end.
-The only means of reducing the number of generated key points at the moment is to denoise (--denoise) the source images.
-Obviously that is not optimal because you have no control over which features will be removed.
-Usually the parameter is used to enhance noisy images.
+Noisy images can be enhanced by denoising (--denoise).

 Options:
   -g [ --gui ]                        Show analysis windows.